rizwankce/webview-sdk-ios/Readme.md

 ```

 ### Payload References
 You can set payload values according to requirement.
-The following are some sample payloads that you can set.
+Following are some sample payloads that you can set.
 ```js
     "User" : "<BOT_ID_FROM_YM>",
     "EnableSpeech" : "<true or false as String>"